hafizhff/wdevs/README.md

 This plugin will show custom top bar on the website page based on the customer group.
 Here some features on this plugin :
-1. the plugin can be disable/enable from admin configuration
+1. The plugin can be disable/enable from admin configuration
-2. content can be customized and use wyswyg editor
+2. Content can be customized and use wyswyg editor
-3. content can be show based on the customer group (can select multiple customer groups for one content)
+3. Content can be show based on the customer group (can select multiple customer groups for one content)
 4. Validation to prevent customer group have double customer bar content.
-5. content cab be set dynamically, can be stored, edited and deleted
+5. Content cab be set dynamically, can be stored, edited and deleted
-6. work with cache like FPC
+6. Work with cache like FPC
+7. Plugin have no dependecies and portability with other extension, in other words you only need this plugin to make it running
+8. Plugin support using blank or luma theme.

 The technical approach used to build this plugin is create table using db_schema.xml to store custom bar content.
 Form to manage custom bar in the admin using ui_component, and have own menu inside marketing menu.